soushi/evolution/readme.md

 ## Jobs, that should be done ##
 ### Change the database class ###
-This has do be done, to use other RDBMS than MySQL, for example PostrgreSQL
+This has do be done, to use other RDBMS than MySQL with MyISAM, for example MySQL with InnoDB and PostrgreSQL.
+On MySQL with InnoDB and PostgreSQL connection between tables should be done with foreign key constraints.

-### Make Evo and its core components run on other REMBS ###
+### Make Evo and its core components run on other RDMBS ###
 Make Evo and its core components should run on PostgreSQL and MySQL with Innno DB using transactions and constraints.
 Other databases as, for example, SQL Server are possible, too.